Hazards of Excavation and Trenching

 If you or a family member suffered injuries from a trench collapse at a construction site, the general contractor may be liable in a court of law.
 If the general contractor or others in control of the jobsite violated any OSHA safety regulations when the injury occurred, that violation will help support your injury claim against them.

 OSHA considers trench collapses almost entirely preventable with safety precautions in place, so it’s taken seriously when a construction company fails to prevent collapses.
 In Seattle in 2018, a construction company whose worker died in a trench collapse was hit not only with monetary punishment, but also with a felony manslaughter charge (Seattle Times).

-To speak to an experienced Dallas construction site accident attorney about your case, please call Crowe Arnold & Majors, LLP at (214) 231-0544.
+To speak to an experienced Dallas personal injury lawyer about your case, please call Crowe Arnold & Majors, LLP at (214) 231-0544.
 Your consultation is free, and we will let you know if you have a strong claim that can move forward.
 We have extensive experience with all aspects of construction accident cases.